Seeed: History

 Their first hit was "Dickes B", an ode to Berlin.
 They won three ECHO Awards.
 With the international versions of Music Monks and Next!, they found broader success in Germany's neighboring countries, especially France.
 After their initial success with "Dickes B", in the year 2000, they released their first full-length album a few months later, in 2001: New Dubby Conquerors.

 In September 2012, Seeed released their fourth studio album, Seeed, their first release in six years.
 In the meantime, members Peter Fox, Dellé and Demba Nabé (Boundzound) each released solo albums.
 The album Seeed went straight to number 1 in the German Albums Chart.
-It was the first time an album of Seeed achieved the top of the albums chart.
+It was the first time an album of Seeed achieved such a high placement.

 On 31 May 2018, Demba Nabé (Boundzound) died at the age of 46.

 On 18 April 2019, Seeed released their first Single "Ticket" after Nabé's death.
 The band dedicated this song to their former member.

 The fifth album "Bam Bam" was released 4 October 2019.